 Further improvements in the global observing system will allow the observations to provide even more support for adaptation and improve the adaptation outcomes.

 Access to early warning services, an adaptation measure of proven effectiveness, is highly uneven globally, with the greatest needs for improvement being in LDCs and Africa.
 Particular attention is needed on improving communication of warnings and preparedness for response.

+Furthermore, data on high-risk hydro-meteorological events and associated impacts, if systematically collected by Parties, provide an effective indicator of progress towards the achievement of the Global Goal on Adaptation (GGA).

 Across all regions, monitoring and evaluation of societal outcomes and benefits of science-based climate services for adaptation action stand out as one of the weakest areas in the climate services value chain.